zjaco13/ai-on-eks/website/docs/blueprints/training/Neuron/Llama-LoRA-Finetuning.md

 ## 2. Build the Docker Image

-We'll use the [Optimum Neuron container image](https://huggingface.co/docs/optimum-neuron/en/containers) from HuggingFace as the base for our Llama3 fine-tuning container.
+We'll use the [Optimum Neuron container image](https://huggingface.co/docs/optimum-neuron/en/containers) from HuggingFace as the base image for our Llama3 fine-tuning container.
 At the time of writing, this image includes Optimum Neuron version 0.0.25.
 Run the following commands from the root of the ai-on-eks repository:

 **Note:** Make sure your AWS user has access to the ECR repository in your chosen region.
 The script will create the repo and push the image for you.